-Over the last nine years, the U.S. government has been merging the Nation's military and civil operational meteorological satellite programs into a single, integrated, endto-end satellite system capable of satisfying both civil and national security requirements for space-based remotely sensed environmental data.
-The joint program formed in 1994 by a Presidential Decision Directive is the National Polarorbiting Operational Environmental Satellite System (NPOESS).
+Over the last ten years, the U.S. government has been merging the Nation's military and civil operational meteorological satellite programs into a single, integrated, end-to-end satellite system capable of satisfying both civil and national security requirements for space-based remotely sensed environmental data.
+The joint program formed in 1994 by a Presidential Decision Directive is the National Polar-orbiting Operational Environmental Satellite System (NPOESS).
+The NPOESS program is expected to save more than \$1 billion in acquisition and operational costs through the System Life Cycle of the program compared to the costs of continuing the previously planned upgrades to the separate DMSP and POES satellite systems within the Department of Defense (DoD) and NOAA.

-Once operational, NPOESS will replace the current POES and DMSP systems, each with over a 40-year heritage of successful service.
+Once operational later this decade, NPOESS will replace the current POES and DMSP systems, each with over a 40-year heritage of successful service.
 The POES and DMSP spacecraft have revolutionized the way in which we observe and predict the weather.
 With the development of NPOESS, we are evolving the existing "weather" satellites into an integrated environmental observing system by expanding our capabilities to observe, assess, and predict the total Earth system - ocean, atmosphere, land, and the space environment.
 Data from the advanced NPOESS sensors will enable more accurate short-term "nowcasts" and forecasts as well as serve data continuity requirements for improved global climate change assessment and prediction.